Volunteer Home

 The NYP Guide Program

-The NYP Guide Program is a program designed to reduce confusion that visitors have when navigating in the hospital.
-Volunteers help by navigating and at times walking with patients or visitors to the area of the hospital that they wish to visit.
-If you want to put a smile on someone's face, then this is the program for you!
+The NYP Guide Program is designed to reduce confusion and help individuals as they navigate through the hospital.
+Volunteers may guide patients or visitors by walking with them to the area of the hospital that they wish to visit.
+If you like to give directions and put a smile on someone's face, this program is for you!
 Training provided.
-Position does require that volunteer be able to stand for a period of time greeting patients and guests.
+This position requires standing for long periods of time and greeting patients and guests.

 Physical Therapy/Occupational Therapy

-Volunteers assist therapists with follow-up phone calls, appointment confirmation and patient registration.
-Volunteers greet patients upon arrival, and assist therapists with a variety of tasks such as setup/cleanup of the treatment area, organizing materials, folding towels, sheets, and gowns.
+Volunteers may assist therapists with follow-up phone surveys, appointment confirmation and patient registration.
+They greet patients upon arrival and assist therapists with a variety of tasks such as setup/cleanup of the treatment area, organizing materials, assisting with treatment groups, and folding towels, sheets, and gowns.
+Applicants must be currently attending OT/PT school or actively applying.
+Must be 18 years of age or older.

 Pharmacy

-We welcome motivated pharmacy major students who are enthusiastic about learning in a fast-paced environment.
+Motivated pharmacy major students who are enthusiastic about learning in a fast-paced environment are welcome to volunteer!
 All students must be currently enrolled in an accredited school of pharmacy.
-Volunteers assist the pharmacist or pharmacy assistant with answering phone calls, clerical duties and pharmacy tasks to facilitate general operations.
+Volunteers assist the pharmacist or pharmacy assistant with answering phone calls, clerical duties, and pharmacy tasks to help facilitate general operations.

 Community Outreach

-One of our hospital's missions is to reach out and provide healthcare to those who work or live in the community.
+One of our hospital's missions is to reach out and provide healthcare to those who work or live in the local community.
 We offer many health outreach events and health fairs throughout the year.
-The dates of the outreach events vary.
-Many events occur on weekends.
-Volunteers will assist with setting up, registering patients and directing traffic.
+The dates of the outreach events vary, and many events occur on weekends.
+Volunteers will assist with setting up, registering patients, and directing traffic.
 Bilingual in English and Chinese is a plus.

 Availability varies